IRFM/thermavip/docs/core.md

 WriteOnly devices behave like VipProcessingObject: you should reimplement the `VipProcessingObject::apply()` function and call `VipProcessingObject::update()` to write the data (for non Asynchronous processing, otherwise the update() function is called automatically).

 ReadOnly, Temporal or Resource devices don't care about the apply() function (that's why an empty implementation of apply() is provided) and must reimplement VipIODevice::readData() instead.
 Sequential devices do not need to reimplement any of these functions.
-Instead, they must reimplement VipIODevice::enableStreaming() to start/stop sending output data.
+Instead, they must reimplement `VipIODevice::enableStreaming()` to start/stop sending output data.

 ### Processing pool

-A processing pool (class `VipProcessingPool`) is VipIODevice without any inputs nor outputs, and is used to control the simultaneous playing of several VipIODevice objects.
+A processing pool (class `VipProcessingPool`) is a VipIODevice without any inputs nor outputs, and is used to control the simultaneous playing of several VipIODevice objects.

 VipProcessingPool should be the parent object of read only VipIODevice objects.
 VipProcessingPool itself is a VipIODevice which type (Temporal, Sequential or Resource) depends on its children VipIODevice.
 The time window of a VipProcessingPool is the union of its children time windows.